mfieldhouse/docker-php-helloworld/README.md

 The Dockerfile tells docker to use the [official PHP Docker image](https://hub.docker.com/_/php/) as the parent image.

-The PHP base image then uses the [official Debian Jessie Docker image](https://hub.docker.com/_/debian/) as its parent image.
+The PHP image then uses the [official Debian Jessie Docker image](https://hub.docker.com/_/debian/) as its parent image.

-Debian then uses the [scratch image](https://hub.docker.com/_/scratch/) as the base image.
+Debian then uses the [scratch image](https://hub.docker.com/_/scratch/) as its base image.

 At this point, an image has been built which contains Apache, PHP and all of the OS dependencies and libraries required to serve a webpage written in PHP.

-Finally, docker copies everything in src/ to the /var/www/html folder inside the container which is the Apache web root directory.
+Finally, docker copies everything in src/ to the /var/www/html folder which is the Apache web root directory.

 # Setup